 - High subscription fee

 - Free package has limited loops and samples

 3. Gismart Beat Maker

-The Gismart beat maker machine is an app-based maker available on both Apple and Android products – Perfect for making beats on the move and an easy entry to the top 10.
+The Gismart beat maker machine is an app-based maker available on both Apple and Android products.
+Additionally, this app is perfect for making beats on the move, and an easy entry to the top 10.

-Gismart also allows for up to five effects to be applied to each pad with parameter editing.
-Beginners should utilise this free service to develop their beat-making and mixing skills.
+Additionally, Gismart also allows for up to five effects to be applied to each pad with parameter editing.
+Beginners should utilise this free beat maker service to develop their beat-making and mixing skills.

-Due to the app format, the Gismart is incredibly simple compared to other beatmakers in this article.
-App store reviews have also complained that unavoidable advert videos in the app often disrupt workflow.
-Add removal and additional features are unobtainable without in-app purchases.
+Lastly, due to the app format, the Gismart is incredibly simple compared to other beatmakers in this article.
+However, app store reviews have also complained that unavoidable advert videos in the app often disrupt workflow.
+Ad removal and additional features are unobtainable without in-app purchases.

-Here’s a quick and easy breakdown on the pros and cons of Gismart’s specs:
+Here is a breakdown of the pros and cons of Gismart:

 - Free downloadable app format

 - Easy to create beats on the move